 How to Use a Credit Card Wisely

-Key points about: using a credit card properly
+Key points about: using credit card responsibly

-When used responsibly, credit cards can help build or rebuild credit
+When used responsibly, credit cards can help build or rebuild credit.

-Keep your credit card information secure, don’t loan your card to friends, and don’t share images of your credit card on social media
+Keep your credit card information secure, don’t loan your card to friends, and don’t share images of your credit card on social media.

-Making on-time credit card payments demonstrates responsible use and is an important factor in your credit score
+Making on-time credit card payments demonstrates responsible use and is an important factor in your credit score.

-When you use a credit card responsibly, it can offer you more convenience than other methods of payment, along with benefits such as fraud protection, and rewards on your purchases.
-Using a credit card responsibly is also one way to build credit (or rebuild your credit), which can benefit you financially in other ways
+When you use a credit card responsibly, it can offer you more convenience than other methods of payment, along with benefits such as fraud protection and rewards on your purchases.
+Using a credit card responsibly is also one way to build credit (or rebuild your credit), which can benefit you financially in other ways.

 How to use a credit card responsibly